-1 12529 to assist in evaluating and screening complaints and to assist 2 in developing uniform standards and procedures for processing 3 complaints.
+1 12529 to assist in evaluating and screening complaints and to assist

+2 in developing uniform standards and procedures for processing

+3 complaints.

-- (c) The Senior Assistant Attorney General or his or her deputy attorneys general shall assist the boards, division, or committees in designing and providing initial and in-service training programs for staff of the division, boards, or committees, including, but not limited to, information collection and investigation. - (d) The determination to bring a disciplinary proceeding against a licensee of the division or the boards shall be made by the executive officer of the division, boards, or committees as appropriate in consultation with the senior assistant. - (e) This section shall become inoperative on July 1, 2008, and, as of January 1, 2009, is repealed, unless a later enacted statute, that becomes operative on or before January 1, 2009, deletes or extends the dates on which it becomes inoperative and is repealed. - SEC.
-91. Section 12529.5 of the Government Code, as added by Section 27 of Chapter 674 of the Statutes of 2005, is amended to read: - 12529.5. (a) All complaints or relevant information concerning licensees that are within the jurisdiction of the Medical Board of California, the California Board of Podiatric Medicine, or the Board of Psychology shall be made available to the Health Quality Enforcement Section. - (b) The Senior Assistant Attorney General of the Health Quality Enforcement Section shall assign attorneys to assist the division and the boards in intake and investigations and to direct discipline-related prosecutions.
-Attorneys shall be assigned to work closely with each major intake and investigatory unit of the boards, to assist in the evaluation and screening of complaints from receipt through disposition and to assist in developing uniform standards and procedures for the handling of complaints and investigations.
+4 (c) The Senior Assistant Attorney General or his or her deputy

+5 attorneys general shall assist the boards, division, or committees

+6 in designing and providing initial and in-service training programs

+7 for staff of the division, boards, or committees, including, but not8 limited to, information collection and investigation.

+9 (d) The determination to bring a disciplinary proceeding against 10 a licensee of the division or the boards shall be made by the 11 executive officer of the division, boards, or committees as 12 appropriate in consultation with the senior assistant.

+(e) This section shall become inoperative on July 1, 2008, and, as of January 1, 2009, is repealed, unless a later enacted statute, that becomes operative on or before January 1, 2009, deletes or extends the dates on which it becomes inoperative and is repealed.
+SEC.
+91. Section 12529.5 of the Government Code, as added by Section 27 of Chapter 674 of the Statutes of 2005, is amended

+18 by Section 27 of Chapter 674 of the Statutes of 2005, is amended19 to read:

+20 12529.5. (a) All complaints or relevant information concerning 21 licensees that are within the jurisdiction of the Medical Board of

+California, the California Board of Podiatric Medicine, or the Board of Psychology shall be made available to the Health Quality Enforcement Section.

+25 (b) The Senior Assistant Attorney General of the Health Quality 26 Enforcement Section shall assign attorneys to assist the division 27 and the boards in intake and investigations and to direct 28 discipline-related prosecutions.
+Attorneys shall be assigned to work closely with each major intake and investigatory unit of the 29 30 boards, to assist in the evaluation and screening of complaints from 31 receipt through disposition and to assist in developing uniform 32 standards and procedures for the handling of complaints and 33 investigations.